(Photo: Department of Home Affairs website)

 Check your visa status using VEVO.
 Your can also contact Centelink International Services or request your travel records to confirm whether you are a non-protected or protected Special Category Visa-holder.

 New Zealanders granted a permanent visa will revert back to a Special Category Visa if they enter Australia with an expired travel facility.
-Check the Must Not Arrive After Date on your Visa Grant Notice and keep a copy with your passport.
+Check the Must Not Arrive After Date in VEVO or on your Visa Grant Notice and keep a copy with your passport.

 Once you are granted Australian citizenship you should always depart and enter Australia on an Australian passport.